 A duty on the Congregation is to recruit, educate and train suitable candidates for the Catholic Priesthood, to serve as priests in the Oratory for the rest of their lives.
 Unlike religious Orders and Catholic dioceses, candidates join the Oratory to become members of the Community in that location; clergy are not moved from house to house by a superior or bishop.
-There were four candidates at 31 December 2018 (2017 - four).
+There were four candidates at 31 December 2020 (2019 - three).
+One of these candidates was ordained to the diaconate in December 2020, and ordained to the priesthood in September 2021.